Can Monstera Live Outside?

 5. Is It A Good Idea To Keep Monstera Outdoors Year Round In A Tropical Setting?

-In areas where Monstera can thrive outdoors year round, they will grow rambunctiously and even produce some very delectable fruit.
+In areas where Monstera can thrive outdoors year-round, they will grow rambunctiously and produce some delectable fruit.

-However, you must ensure the outdoor plant is not considered invasive in your area before planting it.
+However, you must ensure the outdoor plant is not considered invasive before planting it.

 Even if it is not listed as invasive, you must control its growth so that it doesn’t become invasive, as it has in Florida, Hawaii, and several other Pacific islands. [source]